 4. Petz Nursery

 If you’ve ever played the Sims or the Sims Pets, this game is quite a bit like those, but kid-friendly.
 Used with a Nintendo DS game system, your child can experience the opportunity to raise 20 animals at a time, and not just dogs.
 In addition to puppies and kittens, they’ll also get to unlock exotic options like piglets, pandas, wolf cubs, and baby penguins!
 Kids can journey to fun new places and rescue animals across the world.
-The best part is, you don’t have to separate your Petz by species; they’re all more than happy to play together.
+The best part is, that you don’t have to separate your Petz by species; they’re all more than happy to play together.
 While it’s not as realistic as owning a real dog, you still have to feed your Petz, play with them, and make sure they’re taken care of regularly.
-Another one of the best dog games for kids that’s worth a try.
+Another one of the best dog games for kids that's worth a try.

 5. Pet City

 The last on my list of best dog games for kids is certainly not the least.
 Made for younger kids, Pet City has a general theme of pet care, but they’re more like humans than animals.
-They get to build a house, add furniture, and dress their pet up everyday.
-While it isn’t exactly the same as feeding, watering, and taking your do out to pee and play, it still teaches younger children about building a routine with good habits.
+They get to build a house, add furniture, and dress their pet up every day.
+While it isn’t exactly the same as feeding, watering, and taking you do out to pee and play, it still teaches younger children about building a routine with good habits.
 The earlier they become adjusted to adhering to a schedule, the better off they’ll be if the day comes that they are able to have a real dog of their own.

 Being Careful with Online Games

-Now that we’ve picked five best dog games for kids that you’re likely to try, a word of warning from my personal experience – be careful.
+Now that we've picked the five best dog games for kids that you're likely to try, a word of warning from my personal experience – be careful.
 With online games like Pet City, it’s important to keep an eye on your child, and always have parental controls in place while they’re using the internet.

 Some games are built-in apps for social sites such as Facebook, and certain bonuses require interaction from other players.
 Usually, these interactions include things like visiting other people’s cities and leaving in-game gifts.
 However, they rarely if ever require messages to be sent to one another, so be on the lookout for any suspicious activity.

 Neopets is definitely one of my favorites among the listed best dog games for kids.
-What I want to note about it is that the game also provides forums for their members to interact and ask each other questions about certain quests and items.
+What I want to note about it is that the game also provides forums for its members to interact and ask each other questions about certain quests and items.
 While this can be an incredibly useful tool, it’s still something that parents should be aware of at all times.

 Aside from the forums, Neopets users also have their own mailbox.
 It’s mainly to alert you when your auctions have sold or you’ve found an offer at the trading post for your Neopian items.
-Unfortunately, there’s always a chance that someone could use it to steal your account information, take your items, your neopoints, your neopets, and everything else you’ve built up while playing.
+Unfortunately, there’s always a chance that someone could use it to steal your account information, take your items, your Neopoints, your Neopets, and everything else you’ve built up while playing.